 It's challenging to find a lens that is both ultra-portable and of superior optical quality.
 The Panasonic 20mm f1.7 is a rare exception however.
 Known as a "pancake lens" due to its diminutive size, it barely protrudes from the camera body making it a pocketable companion for everyday shooting.
 With its wide aperture, it's possible to create beautiful bokeh in the background while keeping your subject tack sharp.
 This lens is a constant companion to my Olympus Pen F.

-At just 0.26 pounds, the Olympus 17mm f1.8 is a lightweight phenom of a lens.
-With a classic 34mm equivalent focal length, it's ideal for city and street scenes.
-It's unobtrusive size makes it easy to blend in, and shoot without drawing unwanted attention.
-At f1.8 there is enough light to shoot in lowlight conditions while also creating super shallow depth of field.
+At just over 4 ounces, the Olympus 45mm f1.8 is a lightweight phenom of a lens.
+With a classic 90mm equivalent focal length, it's ideal for portraits and tight landscape compositions.
+Its unobtrusive size makes it easy to blend in and shoot without drawing unwanted attention.
+At f1.8 there is enough light to shoot in dim conditions while also creating super shallow depth of field.

 If you're looking for an ultra sharp telephoto lens, you'll be hard pressed to find a better option than the Olympus 40-150mm f2.8 Pro.
 With an equivalent focal length of 80-300mm, this is the perfect telephoto lens for wildlife, birds in flight, aviation, and sports photography.
 Believe it or not, it also doubles as an outstanding closeup lens.
 I've used it to photography insects, flowers, and butterflies with frame-filling success.
 This is always paired with my OMD EM1 MKII for a super fast combo.